Saredo Inquiry: Findings

 The so-called "low Camorra" or Camorra proper had established a well-organized protection racket and had the monopoly of the wholesale trade of every product entering Naples.
 The Commission's report had looked into the meat trade.
 The Camorra ran the city's slaughter-house in the suburb of Poggioreale.
 Peasants, shepherds and drovers were obliged to pay protection money for their animals and to hire unnecessary labourers and accept fraudulent weights.
 Health regulations were ignored and taxes were never paid.
 Superannuated meat was sold as lamb or beef for highly inflated prices.

 Regulations had been systematically evaded.
 The Saredo Inquiry painted a desolate picture of public governance of Naples.
 It was the city the most urgent health problems in the kingdom.
 However, less than 1 per cent of the city budget was spent on sanitation and hygiene.
 More than twice that amount was spent in Milan and Turin, where the needs were far less urgent.
 Saredo concluded that among all major Italian cities, "Naples more than any other is burdened by debt, and spends the least per resident on education, health and public works."

+The Saredo study also painted a bleak picture of the effects of the risanamento with regard to the fate of the poor in the slums of Naples, where the 1884 cholera outbreak had been the most severe.
+Instead of being a project of social reform and health improvement, the risanamento became a vehicle of elite enrichment and political patronage, carried out at the expense of Naples' most vulnerable residents.
+Almost 57,000 poor residents were forcefully evicted from the slums with no clear rehousing plan, sparking criticism that public health was a cover for gentrification.
+The effects of risanamento were to make the problems of poverty and sanitation worse rather than better, and in 1911 the city was hit with another cholera outbreak.

 Aftermath

-A direct result of the Inquiry was a corruption trial in which twelve people were convicted, including Alberto Casale and the former Mayor of Naples.
+A direct result of the Inquiry was a trial in which Alberto Casale, former mayor Summonte and twenty-seven other people were brought to trial for corruption and complicity in corruption.
+Only twelve were convicted at the end of a trial that began in September 1902 and ended in August 1903.
+The harshest sentences were handed down to Casale and Summonte (three years and one month in prison, a fine of 1,000 lire and two years and nine months of disqualification from public office).

 The Saredo Commission's report discredited the Liberal politicians of Naples, who were voted from office in the local elections of November 1901.
-However, the Rome correspondent of The Times said the Camorra had cast many votes for Socialist reform candidates at the last minute and doubted whether the new Municipal council would be able to destroy the influence of the Camorra.
+However, the Rome correspondent of The Times said the Camorra had cast many votes for socialist reform candidates at the last minute and doubted whether the new municipal council would be able to destroy the influence of the Camorra.
 At the municipal election of June 1902, most Camorra-backed politicians were elected again.